 The most successful ad campaigns will closely match their goal with the intended audience and craft ad copy and creative that brings the two together.
 Here are a few best practices to keep in mind when defining your Facebook campaign target audience:

-- Clearly define your campaign goal
+- Clearly define your campaign goal before running any ads

 - Build out your target customer persona and combine multiple targeting elements to reach the ideal traveler

 - Understand what stage of the travel shopping funnel you are addressing and match your audience accordingly